ntnon/FIND-A-PEP/README.md

 4) A part of a name.
 E.g "Ann"
-This will return a list of PEPs related to the input
+This will return a clickable summary of PEPs related to the input

 6) The norwegian organization ID for a company
 E.g "997093550"
-This will return information about the company, its roles, as well as a "1)"-type PEP-search for each of the people who hold prominent positions within the company.
+This will return a clickable summary with information about the company and a "1)"-type PEP-search for each of the people who hold prominent positions within the company